Aashishsharma/Learnings/RDBMS/RDBMS.md

 1. Understand problem statement, understand how the calculation / output comes
 2. Write steps / build logic on how to arrive to output
-3. FOr cach step write CTE and build the query
+3. For cach step write CTE and build the query

 ### TODO

-functions
 transactions
 triggers
 cursors